Birmingham City University is pioneering plans for a new National Park – right here in the West Midlands.

 The ambitious vision to create a park which would span more than seven cities and create hundreds of miles of green space, conservation areas and new cycle routes is being led by Kathryn Moore, Professor of Landscape Architecture.

-Once implemented, the region would be home to the UK’s 16th official National Park, alongside areas including the Yorkshire Dales, Snowdonia, the New Forest and the Peak District.
+Once implemented, the West Midlands National Park could join important UK national park and wilderness areas including the Yorkshire Dales, Snowdonia, the New Forest and the Peak District.

-The new vision, supported by West Midlands Mayor Andy Street, Meriden MP Dame Caroline Spelman and other key bodies around the region, imagines a future where an area often labelled a concrete jungle is transformed to take advantage of its historic and natural landscape.
+The new vision, supported by West Midlands Mayor Andy Street, chair of the Foundation Dame Fiona Reynolds and other key bodies around the region, imagines a future where an area often labelled a concrete jungle is transformed to take advantage of its historic and natural landscape.

 The vision has been crafted to show the region in a different way by inverting maps, which traditionally highlight roads and building infrastructure, to instead focus on the contours of the landscape, its rivers, streams and canal networks, heritage biodiversity, identity and culture.